 Many people have experienced stress, anxiety or fear in a dental setting.
 While this feeling is normal, being scared of the dentist or certain procedures can become so severe for some patients that delay getting necessary treatment - or avoiding attending appointments altogether.

 If dental anxiety progresses to a severe stage that involves irrational fear and avoidance of the dentist, it can be classified as dental phobia.
 Of course, this can negatively impact our oral and overall health.
 That's why we're here to help.

-At Azarko Dental Clinics, we're committed to doing everything in our power to help patients feel more comfortable with their dentist and dental procedures.
+At Azarko Dental Group, we're committed to doing everything in our power to help patients feel more comfortable with their dentist and dental procedures.
 In this post, we'll discuss dental anxiety, why some people are scared of the dentist, some solutions that may help.
 We'll also offer some tips on how to not be scared of the dentist that may work for you.

 Symptoms of Dental Anxiety

 If you experience fear or anxiety about going to the dentist, or have ever had a bout of extreme anxiety at your dentist's office, you may have felt it in your body as well as in your mind.